AY2324S1-CS2113-T17-1/tp/docs/team/nihalzp.md

 * **Diet Record Management**: Designed and implemented the adding, deleting, editing, listing, and finding of diet records.
-* **Activity Goal Management**: Designed and implemented the deleting, editing, and listing activity goals.
+* **Activity Goal Management**: Designed and implemented the deleting, editing, and listing of activity goals.
 * **Common Parsing Functions**: Enhanced and refactored widely used `getValueForMarker`, `parseDateTime` and `parseDate` functions to make them more robust and reusable.
 * **Enhancements:**
-  - Enhanced `add-diet` command to support adding of different fields like `calories`, `fat`, `carbs`, `protein`, `datetime` in any order.
+  - Enhanced the `add-diet` feature, enabling the addition of various fields such as `calories`, `fat`, `carbs`, `protein`, `datetime` in a flexible order.
-  - Improved `edit-diet` to allow user to only specify the fields they want to edit, while keeping the rest of the fields unchanged.
+  - Refined the `edit-diet` feature, allowing users to modify necessary fields without altering the remaining data.

 ### Project Management